BrandoPoggiali/CNVmap/README.md

 # CNVmap
  CNVmap is a plotting tool for CNV variants.
+The inputs of this tools are cns and cnr file formats obtained from tool CNVkit.
+CNVmap produces publication-quality figures.

 ## Installation
 ```
-install_github("DeveloperName/PackageName")
+install_github("BrandoPoggiali/CNVmap")
 ```
 ## How to use